opencog/learn/README-Calibration.md

   adjustable parameters even "aligned" with the axes of human language complexity?
 How does one even judge this?

+* A serious, practical impediment is that there is no easy way to just "eyeball" the results.
+With English, one can just look at the stuff being generated, and its fairly clear when it's good and when its garbage.
+But with artificial langauges, it is impossible to glance at it and get any idea of what's going on.
+In order to track what's happpening, one would need to build a deep, complex and throuogh set of tools, carefully measuring everything at every step, to see if the process is working or has gone off the rails.

 Additional details, results, questions and head-scartching can be found in the [Language Learning Diary, Part Two](learn-lang-diary/learn-lang-diary-part-two.pdf).